dseguy/php-error-messages/messages/x::foo()-has-#[\override]-attribute,-but-no-matching-parent-method-exists.rst

 Description
 ___________

 This error message has two sources: it happens, at compilation time, when the class has no parent, yet has a method with Override attribute.
-Since the attribute implies that the method is overriding a parent's method, this is not possible.\nThe second cause is a method that has no counterpart in the parents' classes: there, the attribute plays its actual role.
+Since the attribute implies that the method is overriding a parent's method, this is not possible.

+The second cause is a method that has no counterpart in the parents' classes: there, the attribute plays its actual role.

+This error happens when the ``Override`` attribute was used in PHP version 8.2, or older, and then, the code was moved to PHP 8.3.
+With the last version change, the attribute became active, and the code is now actually checked.

 Example
 _______